rydmike/flex_color_picker/README.md

 ## Dialog ColorPicker Function

-If you do not need the feature that allows you to modify and update colors interactively from the dialog via a callback, you can use a more straight forward async dialog function API.
+If you do not need the feature that allows you to modify and update colors interactively from the dialog via a callback, you can use a more straight-forward async dialog function API.
 This function opens the picker with a pre-selected color and either returns the new selected color when closed with **OK**, or returns the color you opened it with, when closed with **Cancel** action.